AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/delete-calc-column-paths.md

 zendesk_id: 360016505392
 ---

 Created an incorrect path in your Data Warehouse?
-Or maybe you're doing a little spring cleaning and want to tidy up?
+Or maybe you are doing a little spring cleaning and want to tidy up?
 If you need to delete a path from your account, you can [zip a ticket over to our support analysts](../getting-started/support.md). **Be sure to include the name of the path!**

 ### Related